eighteyes/dev-prompts/README.md

 Thanks to <https://github.com/nickbaumann98/cline_docs> for inspiration of the memory bank system.

 # Duck
 A simple one to use while running / debugging your application.
+Just send it your run command to kick it off so it doesn't have to waste tokens figuring it out.